edap/udk-2019-pattern-projection/README.md

 ### Homework

 - Make at least 5 patterns that uses: boolean operations, truchet patterns, multi grid, rotation and scale.
+- Brainstorming for the Rundgang.
+Just come with an idea that we can do together.

 ### Extra